superspiller/DevOps/README.md

 Wait for the workflow to finish running.
 Go to Settings, click on pages on the left-side bar, clikc on "Visit site" button.
 You will now be able to the the changes that you have committed.

-Also check the "Pull requests", as this is a public site, others could contribute too and make propose changes; and you will need to accept the propose changes, and re-run the workflow as above.